yininghase/multiagent-collision-mining/README.md

 [Project](https://yininghase.github.io/multiagent-collision-mining/)

-This repository contains code for the paper **Enhancing the Performance of Multi-Vehicle Navigation in Unstructured Environments using Hard Sample Mining**
+This repository contains code for the paper **Enhancing the Performance of Multi-Vehicle Navigation in Unstructured Environments using Hard Sample Mining**.

 Contemporary research in autonomous driving has demonstrated tremendous potential in emulating the traits of human driving.
 However, they primarily cater to areas with well built road infrastructure and appropriate traffic management systems.
 Therefore, in the absence of traffic signals or in unstructured environments, these self-driving algorithms are expected to fail.
 This paper proposes a strategy for autonomously navigating multiple vehicles in close proximity to their desired destinations without traffic rules in unstructured environments.
 Graphical Neural Networks (GNNs) have demonstrated good utility for this task of multi-vehicle control.
 Among the different alternatives of training GNNs, supervised methods have proven to be most data-efficient, albeit requiring ground truth labels.
 However, these labels may not always be available, particularly in unstructured environments without traffic regulations.
 Therefore, a tedious optimization process may be required to determine them while ensuring that the vehicles reach their desired destination and do not collide with each other or any obstacles.
 Therefore, in order to expedite the training process, it is essential to reduce the optimization time and select only those samples for labeling that add most value to the training.